vendetta104/mathgames.github-io/README.md

-soooooo this is my test website since my replit one doesn't work
+this is my games website u can use in school!!!

+if u have any problems,